 Stage 4 – Strategy Testing

 At this Strategy Testing Stage, the MTA(s) will collaborate with the IRCs where applicable to conduct market tests to test the hypothesized strategic intervention(s) defined in the previous Stages.
 In some cases, market tests may determine that an MTI is no longer feasible or has deviated from the initial logic and criteria.
-These insights will allow for off-ramping an MTI before wasteful wide-scale deployments.
+These insights will allow for off-ramping of an MTI before wasteful wide-scale deployments.
 For each MTI that is off-ramped, the MTA(s) would provide clear documentation on the rationale for the decision.

 Further addressing the need for transparency and a clearly documented rationale and approach to intervening in a market, an MT Plan will then be developed for each promising MTI that remains in alignment with the initial criteria, applying insights from market test results in preparation for the initiatives being proposed to move to Phase III.